seanpringle/goomwwm/goomwwm.md

 See options below for custom key combinations.
 These are the defaults.

-Mod4-Button1
+Below, **Mod** refers to the global modifier key which is **Mod4** by default.
+Usually Mod4 is mapped to the left Windows key.
+To change it, see **-modkey**.

+Mod-Button1
 :	(Mouse!)
 Move a window.

-Mod4-Button3
+Mod-Button3
 :	(Mouse!)
 Resize a window.

-Mod4-[F1-F9]
+Mod-[F1-F9]
 :	Set the current tag and raise all its windows.
 A window may be in multiple tags.
 For EWMH panel and pager integration tags roughly simulate desktops (always 9), but there will be differences in behavior.

-Mod4-[1-9]
+Mod-[1-9]
 :	Do a case-insensitive keyword search for window by WM_CLASS and title.
 If found, raise and focus.
 If not found, try to execute the keyword and start the app.
 See **-1** through **-9** args.

-Mod4-Tab
+Mod-Tab
 :	Switch between all windows by popup menu.
 This is partly based on **dmenu** but more tightly integrated with the window manager and centered on screen.
 Type text to filter the menu entries.
 Navigate with the arrow keys.
 Return to select.

-Mod4-` (Grave/Backtick)
+Mod-` (Grave/Backtick)
 :	Switch between all windows in current tag by popup menu.

-Mod4-c
+Mod-c
 :	Cycle through windows in the same tag and position as the active window.

-Mod4-Escape
+Mod-Escape
 :	Close the active window.

-Mod4-Page_Up
+Mod-Page_Up
 :	Grow the active window through four basic sizes that tile well together: 1/9th, 1/4th, 4/9th, or fullscreen.

-Mod4-Page_Down
+Mod-Page_Down
 :	Shrink the active window through the same four sizes.

-Mod4-h
+Mod-h
 :	Horizontally tile the active window and others with the same tag, position, and size.

-Mod4-v
+Mod-v
 :	Vertically tile the active window and others with the same tag, position, and size.

-Mod4-x
+Mod-x
 :	Run the launcher (by default: dmenu_run).

-Mod4-a
+Mod-a
 :	Toggle _NET_WM_STATE_ABOVE for the active window.
 Corners will flash to acknowledge.

-Mod4-b
+Mod-b
 :	Toggle _NET_WM_STATE_BELOW for the active window.
 Corners will flash to acknowledge.

-Mod4-f
+Mod-f
 :	Toggle _NET_WM_STATE_FULLSCREEN for the active window.
 Corners will flash to acknowledge.

-Mod4-d
+Mod-d
 :	Resize active window to match the window immediately underneath, in the same tag.

-Mod4-Home
+Mod-Home
 :	Toggle _NET_WM_STATE_MAXIMIXED_HORZ for the active window.
 Corners will flash to acknowledge.

-Mod4-End
+Mod-End
 :	Toggle _NET_WM_STATE_MAXIMIXED_VERT for the active window.
 Corners will flash to acknowledge.

-Mod4-Return
+Mod-Return
 :	Expand active window to fill surrounding space without obscuring any fully visible window.

-Mod4-Backspace
+Mod-Backspace
 :	Contract active window to fill an underlying space without obscuring window that would then be fully visible.

-Mod4-Insert
+Mod-Insert
 :	Toggle vertical move/resize lock for the active window.

-Mod4-Delete
+Mod-Delete
 :	Toggle horizontal move/resize lock for the active window.

-Mod4-Left
+Mod-Left
 :	Move the active window left within a 3x3 grid.

-Mod4-Right
+Mod-Right
 :	Move the active window right within a 3x3 grid.

-Mod4-Up
+Mod-Up
 :	Move the active window up within a 3x3 grid.

-Mod4-Down
+Mod-Down
 :	Move the active window down within a 3x3 grid.

-Mod4-u
+Mod-u
 :	Undo the last size/position change for the active window.
 Undo is 10 levels deep.

-Mod4-j
+Mod-j
 :	Switch focus to the left of the active window.

-Mod4-l
+Mod-l
 :	Switch focus to the right of the active window.

-Mod4-i
+Mod-i
 :	Switch focus upward from the active window.

-Mod4-k
+Mod-k
 :	Switch focus downward from the active window.

-Mod4-t
+Mod-t
 :	Toggle the active window's membership of the current tag.

-Mod4-m
+Mod-m
 :	Cycle tag forward.

-Mod4-n
+Mod-n
 :	Cycle tag backward.

-Mod4-w
+Mod-w
 :	Display active window title.

 # OPTIONS

-All key combinations use the same global modifier key (default: Mod4).
+All key combinations use the same global modifier key (default: Mod).
 If the modkey is changed with **-modkey** then all key combinations change to use it.

 All options below that set a custom key implicitly combine it with the modifier key.